Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 GitHub:https://github.com/ANPC86/SmartGymWorkoutManager - Upstream project lineage / original public reference: hbui3/UnofficialSpeedianceWorkoutManager

-GitHub:https://github.com/hbui3/UnofficialSpeedianceWorkoutManager - Aria’s stack is based on the ANPC86 SmartGymWorkoutManager fork because it contains practical fixes/features around history, exports, API debugging, timezone handling, and unit handling.
+GitHub:https://github.com/hbui3/UnofficialSpeedianceWorkoutManager - Use the ANPC86 SmartGymWorkoutManager fork as the practical connection reference because it contains useful work around history, exports, API debugging, timezone handling, and unit handling.

 - This is an unofficial Speediance integration and should be treated as unstable by default.